MorrisJohns/TinyLoggly/README.md

 This code improves the randomisation of sessionId's (compared to the default loggly JavaScript code) by making them properly random in modern browsers.

+Maybe still get Mapping Conflict if mix Object/Array/String for the same key - fix would be to append other unique identifiers to the key for each of the accepted types (same as we do for Number).

 Relevant loggly documentation is at:

  - https://www.loggly.com/docs/http-endpoint/